 Even if you have a plan that makes it easy to automate your investments, you still need to compare the costs involved.
 You can’t pick and choose between a 403(b) and a 401(k), but you can make sure the investments themselves aren’t costing you more than they should.
 Over the course of a couple of decades, extra fees can really add up and take a lot out of your retirement savings.

 The best course of action is to access information on the fees you’re being charged for your account.
-If they’re not listed in your statement, then you may have to call the company managing your plan.
+If they’re not listed on your statement, then you may have to call the company managing your plan.
 Your human resources department is a good resource for pointing you in the right direction to learn more.

 Because a 403(b) is specifically designed for non-profit organizations and government agencies, your fees may be lower.
 On the downside, your employer may not be very involved in the plan’s administration.
 Because there are fewer regulations associated with a 403(b), it’s important that you pay careful attention to how you’re investing and being charged.

-Limits on Elective Deferrals
+Contribution Limits on Elective Deferrals